zihezhang/zihezhang/README.md

 ### Hi there, I'm Zihe (she/her) 👋
+I'm a Computer Engineering student at the University of Waterloo.
+I love learning new things and exploring the depths of technology!

-Feel free to lurk around and don't be shy to reach out!
+Feel free to lurk around and don't be shy to reach out to me on [LinkedIn](https://www.linkedin.com/in/zihe-zhang/ "LinkedIn - Zihe Zhang")!

 <!--
 **zihezhang/zihezhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.